7.58. orca_2json

 7.58.3.4.3.
 1-electron relativistic integrals

-1-electron relativistic integrals follow the same notation with the corresponding non-relativistic ones (see 1-electron integrals).
+1-electron relativistic integrals follow the same notation as the corresponding non-relativistic ones (see 1-electron integrals).

 Example